Doron-L/PriceOfCall/README.md

 ## The Data
-Upcall sent to me about 320k calls with the following features: the call id, duration, and time and date, the number out of which the call was made, the call country destination, area code, the industry of the buisness, campaign tyoe, and the title of the person getting the call.
+Upcall sent to me about 320k calls with the following features: the call id, duration, and time and date, the number out of which the call was made, the call country destination, area code, company name, the industry of the business, campaign type, and the title of the person getting the call.

 For our objective, we need a binary target: 0 and 1, for a non-picked-up and a picked-up call, respectively.
 However, in the target, there were 17 different categories: